Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * **Etherpad:** We’ll create an [Etherpad](https://etherpad.net) where participants who wish to do so can take notes collaboratively.
 For a quick overview of Etherpad functionality see <http://write.flossmanuals.net/etherpad/introduction/>.
 ____

+## Monday, 9:00–11:30: Getting to know your OS: file and directory system

+[Add stuff here]

 ## Monday, 11:00–12:30: Command line 1

 ### Why and how do we use the shell?